 Deciding early in 2018 will give you the greatest flexibility in looking to achieve positive reimbursement bonuses in the future AND it will give you the best chance to avoid penalties as well.
 So don’t procrastinate and make your decision of which route to take early on.

-Need help deciding what’s best for you?
-Our first FREE WEBINAR on the calendar for 2018 is designed to assist you in Making the MACRA Decision in 2018!
+Need help deciding what’s best for you in 2018?
+Our FREE WEBINAR is designed to assist you in Making the MACRA Decision in 2018!
 Join us as we explain the details of what you will need to to do participate or avoid penalties and let us help you “do the math” to get your chiropractic practice started on the right track for a great 2018.